APRN MSN-DNP program

 The DNP curricular framework is based on the AACN (2006) Essentials of Doctoral Education for Advanced Nursing Practice document.
 The curriculum reflects the competencies recommended by the National Organization of Nurse Practitioner Faculties.
 The DNP curriculum builds upon knowledge acquired in both the BSN and MSN programs.
 Advanced skills in theory, research, pharmacology, and pathophysiology are prerequisites for DNP courses in evidence based practice, advanced nursing theory, advanced practice clinical, and clinical practicum.
 Students must complete a scholarly project that is individualized to their area of focus and is expected to make a significant contribution to the profession.

-- Must be an Advanced Practice Nurse
+- Must be an Advanced Practice Nurse with an unencumbered nursing license

 - Must be a nationally certified in one of the following areas: